cul/clio-spectrum/README.md

 **Contributing to CLIO**

-GitHub has a visual tutorial on the [GitHub workflow](https://guides.github.com/introduction/flow/index.html).
+Pull requests should be submitted from feature branches via the [GitHub workflow](https://guides.github.com/introduction/flow/index.html).
 Please note that CLIO pull requests should be made against the **develop** branch, not the master branch.

 1. Create a feature branch off the develop branch